intmus/inttheory19-20/_06-intro-harmonic/3-reading-lesson.md

 Laws

--Human biology based.
+- Human biology based.
 Things we cannot change because they are based on how our brains work

--Things we cannot change
+- Things we cannot change

--transcends cultural bias
+- transcends cultural bias

--based in physics or acoustics, these are not up for argument
+- based in physics or acoustics, these are not up for argument

 Rules

--Things that we do to make music fit into the laws
+- Things that we do to make music fit into the laws

--These depend on style and culture
+- These depend on style and culture

--Listener expectations help inform the rules
+- Listener expectations help inform the rules

--guidelines for a musical style
+- guidelines for a musical style

 Strategies

--Which rules to composers like to follow and break
+- Which rules to composers like to follow and break

--Play with your listeners expectations
+- Play with your listeners expectations

--Providing surprises makes music interesting
+- Providing surprises makes music interesting

 Tendencies

--another word to describe strategies
+- another word to describe strategies

 What are we really studying?

--Function!
+- Function of music
+  - How music is structured is only the first level of understanding
+  - How one structure relates to others is the goal of this course.

 <!-- FROM PREVIOUS YEAR